Murray Perahia: Early life

 Murray (Moshe) was born in the Bronx borough of New York City to a family of Sephardi Jewish origin.
 According to the biography on his Mozart piano sonatas CD, his first language was Judaeo-Spanish, or Ladino.
 The family came from Thessaloniki, Greece.
 His father moved to the United States in 1935.

 Perahia began studying the piano at age four, with a teacher, he said, who was "very limiting" because she made him play a single piece until it was perfect.
 He said his musical interests blossomed at age 15 for reasons he can't explain, and he began to practice seriously.
-At 17, Perahia attended Mannes College, where he studied keyboard, conducting, and composition with his teacher and mentor Mieczysław Horszowski.
+At age 17, Perahia attended Mannes College, where he studied keyboard, conducting, and composition with his teacher and mentor Mieczysław Horszowski.
 During the summer, he also attended the Marlboro Music School and Festival, where he studied with musicians Rudolf Serkin, Alexander Schneider, and Pablo Casals, among others.
 He played duets for piano four hands with Serkin, who later made Perahia his assistant at the Curtis Institute in Philadelphia, a position he held for over a year.

 In 1965, Perahia won the Young Concert Artists International Auditions.
-In 1972, he was the first North American to win first prize at the Leeds Piano Competition, helping to cement its reputation for advancing the careers of young pianistic talent.
-Fanny Waterman has commented (for Wendy Thompson's book Piano Competition: The Story of the Leeds) that Horszowski phoned her prior to the competition, and announced to her that Perahia would be the winner.
+In 1971, he won a grant from the Ford Foundation to commission a new work from a composer of his choice.
+In 1972, he was the first North American to win first prize at the Leeds Piano Competition, helping to cement its reputation for advancing the careers of young pianists.

-Music career
+Career

 In 1973, Perahia worked with Benjamin Britten and Peter Pears at the Aldeburgh Festival, and with fellow pianist Radu Lupu.
 He was co-artistic director of the Festival from 1981 to 1989.

 In the 1980s, Perahia was invited to work with Vladimir Horowitz, an admirer of his art.
 Perahia says this had a defining influence on his pianism.
 He became close to Horowitz, whom he visited during the elder pianist's last four years to play for him.

 From 1973 to 2010, Perahia recorded exclusively for Columbia Masterworks, now Sony Classical.
 His first major recording project was Mozart's 27 piano concertos, conducted from the keyboard with the English Chamber Orchestra.
 In the 1980s, he also recorded Beethoven's five piano concertos, with Bernard Haitink and the Royal Concertgebouw Orchestra.
-In 2016, Perahia signed with Deutsche Grammophon.